 The Causes of Rectal Bleeding

-Diverticulosis – Diverticula are pockets or sacs that project from the bowel wall.
-They balloon out over the years due to recurrent, high pressure spasm of the colon.
+Diverticula are pockets or sacs that project from the bowel wall.
+They balloon out over the years due to recurrent, high pressure of the colon.
 Occasionally they can bleed.
 They usually produce a lot of blood, and it comes all at one time.
 It normally does not persist in small amounts with bowel movements over days or weeks.
-Serious, persistent diverticular bleeding usually requires hospitalization and, at times, surgery.
+Serious, persistent diverticular bleeding usually requires hospitalization.

-Polyps and Cancer – Of course, the greatest concern about rectal bleeding is cancer.
+Of course, the greatest concern about rectal bleeding is cancer.
 Polyps are benign growths in the colon.
 When polyps reach a large size, they can bleed.
 And certain types of polyps turn into cancer.
 Colon cancer is usually curable when discovered early.
-It most often occurs in people over the age of 50, but it is not unheard of in younger individuals, even in their 30’s or younger.
+It more often occurs in people over the age of 50, but it is not unheard of in younger individuals, even in their 30’s or younger.
 Because colon cancer is such a common cancer, it is always considered as a possible diagnosis.

 Rectal bleeding always means that there is a problem.
 It is usually not a serious problem, but it should always be assumed to be serious until proven otherwise.
 The diagnosis is easy to make and effective treatment is almost always available.